Homeschool Science Laboratory Supplies

 Homeschool Chemistry Lab Supplies

 When a chemistry laboratory activity calls for specific chemicals or supplies, begin by researching the practical modern uses for each chemical.
-Sites like Wikipedia may be a starting point for research, but since they’re edited by the public, don’t let the information found there be a final source of facts.
+When choosing supplies, take into consideration supplies even down to the type of marker you use to label any items that have to be observed for a period of time.
+Not just any marker is ok to use if the sample will be frozen, you need to make sure you are using an ethanol proof marker, as this will keep writing clear even in the harshest of conditions.
+So, be sure to do your research on all supplies you need so you don’t have to buy multiple items in the same category.
+Sites like Wikipedia may be a starting point for research, but since they’re edited by the public, don’t let the information found here be a final source of facts.
 University science websites and sites with a .gov or .edu extension are more reliable sources of information.

 Brush up on Research Skills for Science Lab Supplies

-Discovering, for example, that sodium hydroxide is a common grease-cutting ingredient found in drain cleaner should lead in investigator to finding sources of sodium hydroxide based drain cleaners.
+Discovering, for example, that sodium hydroxide is a common grease-cutting ingredient found in drain cleaners should lead an investigator to find sources of sodium hydroxide-based drain cleaners.
 Don’t settle for products that simply “contain” the chemical needed, because other chemicals can interfere with the experiment.
-Continue searching and discover that sodium hydroxide is also called “Lye” and soap-making crafters recommend Red Devil brand, which is available in most US grocery stores and drug stores.
+Continue searching and discover that sodium hydroxide is also called “Lye” and soap-making crafters recommend the Red Devil brand, which is available in most US grocery stores and drug stores.
 Finding practical uses for chemicals may help in tracking them down.
-Chemicals may be found at the swimming pool store, the garden supply store, the home improvement warehouse, the photo laboratory or other places one might not think to look.
+Chemicals may be found at the swimming pool store, the garden supply store, the home improvement warehouse, the photo laboratory, or other places one might not think to look.

 Shopping for Science Supplies Online